ioxio-dataspace/definitions-template/README.md

 - `title`

-  Title used in top of OpenAPI spec and a summary for the POST route
+  Title used in the info block of OpenAPI spec and the summary for the POST route

 - `description`